saskal5/ComicsAnalysis/README.md

 |    YOLOv8     |     62        |  7.11h   |  0.851  | 0.838 |  0.885  |  0.737   |
 |    YOLOv9     |     50        |  1.69h   |  0.975  | 0.955 |  0.984  |  0.956   |

+**Model 2**
+Trained on the dataset excluding the first book in the series

 </details>